epsstan/legend-engine/legend-engine-xt-credentials/README.md

 # Goals

 * Consolidate code for credential acquisition/management such that it can be reused across the platform in different contexts.
-E.g relational stores, service stores, persistence etc.
+E.g relational stores, service stores, persistence, service execution jars etc.
-* Similarly consolidate code for vault implementations.
+* Consolidate code for different vault implementations
 * Allow for platform specific customizations. i.e Allow Legend installations to extend/modify or provide their own implementations.
+* TODO : Minimize Java library dependencies

 # Anti Goals